hyphop/miZy-spi-image-builder/miZy_spi_image_builder.md

     ./miZy_spi_image_builder && echo "build ok"
     ./miZy_spi_image_builder || echo "build fail"

-# generate hybrid image
+# Hybrid image

-by default generate hybrid image, this image can used for both SPI and SD/MMC we can write this image to SD/MMC for test correct work on device , and next copy this image to SPI from booted SD/MMC, or just write this image direct to SPI
+by default miZy\_spi\_image\_builder generate hybrid image its simple raw image, which can used for SPI and same for SD/MMC. this image equal spi-flash rom and ready for direct write to SPI flash, but we can write this image to SD/MMC for test work on device, and next copy this image to SPI from booted SD/MMC,

 write hybrid image to SD/MMC